shy1132/shycatbot-open/README.md

 if `syncPosts` is false, it will post the same thing on every platform, but if a platform doesnt support the chosen file, it will choose a new one specifically for that platform

+`priorityList` is the list of platforms in whatever order you want to login + post to (since it doesnt all happen at the exact same time)

+`priorityList` doesn't have to include ALL of the platforms, just the ones that you're using (even then, if you don't include one, it will just push that one to the back)

 for any of the social media keys, set `use` to true to post to that platform

 for the `twitter` key, you need to sign up for the twitter api and provide the needed credentials

 for the `bluesky` key, you need to sign up for a bluesky account, provide the handle, and create an app password in settings and provide that to `appPassword` (`refreshIntervalMs` determines when to refresh the credentials, lower if your `postIntervalMs` is less than it)

+for the `threads` key, you need to sign up for a threads account, provide the email and password (important note: this is considered scraping, which violates threads' terms of service, so use this one at your own risk) (less important note: if you restart it a lot, the threads module will get ratelimited and you'll have to wait like 10 minutes before it starts working again)

 for the `mastodon` key, you need to provide the `instance` you want to post to, and an access token from the setting category where you can create an app